40 Fun Party Wedding Games for Your Guests

 Wedding Party Trivia Relay

-Here’s one of our favorite fun wedding games to play.
+Here's one of our favorite fun games at a wedding.
 Divide guests into teams and have them answer questions about different members of your wedding party.
 "Which bridesmaid is afraid of butterflies?" or "Which groomsman once got stuck in a tree?"
 The stories behind the answers are the real entertainment!

 Storytelling gold: Include questions that lead to funny stories, so the wedding party can share the hilarious details behind each answer.
 Your guests will feel like they know everyone by the end.